irod973/python-project-template/README.md

 - `version`: The initial version of your project.
 - `description`: A brief description of your project.
 - `python_version`: The Python version to use (e.g., 3.12).
+- `include_fastapi`: Whether to include a sample FastAPI application.
+- `include_metaflow`: Whether to include a sample Metaflow application.
+- `include_torchvision`: Whether to include a sample Torchvision application.
+- `include_package`: Whether to include a sample application for publishing a Python package.

 2. **Initialize a git repository:**